 You’ll love this project in which I turned mini plaques into DIY mini ornaments for Christmas.
 Use Mod Podge and holiday scrapbook paper.

 Am I the only one who likes brights this time of year?
 Colors that are non-typical?
 I know my readers by now, and you do!
-Here's what you'll need to make these little babies.
+Here’s what you’ll need to make this cute wood Christmas craft.

 DIY Mini Ornaments

 - FolkArt Acrylic Paint – Bright Baby Pink, Magenta, Teal

 - FolkArt Extreme Glitter – Hologram